MaxSteven/LatimeriasHoudiniUtils/Solaris_Utils/readme.md

 ***uvunwrap***
 TThis takes a boolean value.
 This can be obtained through the `hou.ui.displayConfirmation()` function.
 If True a uvunwrap SOP will be appended to the end of each component geometry.

+#### Example Shelf Tool

+import jw_solaris_utils

+infile = hou.ui.selectFile(title="File to split into components") removeprefix = hou.ui.readInput(message="Prefix to remove from name attribute") generatematerials = hou.ui.displayConfirmation(text="Do you want to generate materials for each component?") importtextures = hou.ui.displayConfirmation(text="Do you want to import textures now?
+Warning!
+This will make you select textures for each material") uvtransform = hou.ui.displayConfirmation(text="Do you want to append a UV Transform SOP to each component?") uvunwrap = hou.ui.displayConfirmation(text="Do you want to append a UV Unwrap SOP to each component?")

+jw_solaris_utils.splitToComponents(infile, removeprefix[1], generatematerials, importtextures, uvtransform, uvunwrap)

 ---